Deromedi will present honor to CMU football coach next week

 In his first season in charge of the program, Bonamego led the Chippewas to a 7-6 finish, the Mid-American Conference West Division championship and a berth in the Quick Lane Bowl at Ford Field in Detroit.

-Overall, 32 CMU players have earned Academic All-MAC honors and 14 have been named to All-MAC Football Teams in Bonamego’s two seasons at CMU.
+Overall, 45 CMU players have earned Academic All-MAC honors and 23 have been named to All-MAC teams in Bonamego’s three seasons at CMU.

 Under Bonamego, the CMU football program continues to lend a hand in the Mount Pleasant Community and the region.
 Players and coaches volunteer for the annual Special Olympics games each spring, and helped with renovations and cleanup in March at Eagle Village, a home for teens, in Hersey, Mich.